 Station Headhouse - The station headhouse sits above ground and provides access to the subway station platform below.
 They offer the opportunity for a unique and positive first impression of the station facilities and should introduce a consistent brand identity while integrating with the context of the downtown.
-Often a larger covered structure, the station headhouse provides an opportunity for a controlled climate and includes space for ticketing, elevators, escalators and stairs, and passengers waiting for transfer vehicles.
+Often a larger covered structure, the station headhouse provides an opportunity for a controlled climate and includes space for ticketing, elevators, escalators and stairs.
 Stakeholder feedback has guided locations and configurations that offer desired access while minimizing potential negative impacts to current and future infrastructure and citizens daily lives.
 Headhouses will require compliance with local public safety, emergency, visibility and accessibility requirements.